MicrosoftDocs/memdocs/memdocs/configmgr/mdt/user-driven-installation-guide.md

    **To add the Configuration Manager site boundary to a site boundary group**

-6. In the Configuration Manager console, in the navigation pane, click **Administration**.
+6. In the Configuration Manager console, in the navigation pane, select **Administration**.

 7. In the Administration workspace, go to Overview/Hierarchy Configuration/Boundary Groups.

-8. On the Ribbon, click **Create Boundary Group**.
+8. On the Ribbon, select **Create Boundary Group**.

     The **Create Boundary Group** dialog box opens.